Powerful size 7.7. earthquake hits between Cuba and Jamaica - Go Tech Daily

 The earthquake also hit the Cayman Islands, leaving cracked roads behind and what looked like sewerage flowing from cracked pipes.
 There were no immediate reports of deaths, injuries or more serious damage, said Kevin Morales, editor-in-chief of the Cayman Compass newspaper.

-The islands see so few earthquakes that the editorial staff was surprised when it struck, he said.
+The islands experience so few earthquakes that the editorial staff were surprised when it struck, he said.

-“It was just like a big dump truck was passing by,” Morales said.
+“It was like a big dump truck was rolling by,” Morales said.
 “Then it went further and became more intense.”

+Dr. Stenette Davis, a psychiatrist in a hospital in the Cayman Islands, said she saw well covers blow away through the power of the earthquake and sewage exploding in the street, but no more serious damage.

+Claude Diedrick, 71, who owns a fencing company in Montego Bay, said he was reading in his vehicle when the earth began to wave.

 The USGS initially reported the magnitude at 7.3.